Ajn0r/cat-mouse-game/README.md

 ### Special thanks

 - Thanks to the Code Insitute Slack community, especially Owen for taking his time testing and pointing out some typos throughout the code.

+- Thanks to my mentor Spencer Bariball for guiding and always supporting me.